appveyor/website/src/docs/server/index.md

 ### Run provisioning script

-If you are in PowerShell, run:
+If you are in PowerShell session run:

     .\connect-to-azure.ps1

-If you are in CMD, run:
+If you are in CMD session run:

     powershell .\connect-to-azure.ps1